 So there you have it – the three things I’m glad I didn’t know before writing (and getting) that first grant.

 I certainly didn’t get everything right that first time – far from it.
-(More on my big mistakes later.)
+(More on my big mistakes elsewhere.)
 But somehow I stumbled my way through, figured things out, and got enough right that – given the mix of other proposals under consideration – ours found its way into the FUND THIS pile.

 Which happens, Dear Grants Newbie, to be exactly what I wish for your proposals too.